 We include 12 months membership to Work Australia and an appointment with one of our Working Holiday Heroes instore to get you set up and settled.
 We’ll help you with all the ‘yawn’ stuff – like tax file numbers, bank accounts, job searches, superannuation, Medicare cards etc; plus tell you where the best pubs are and what you should be getting out and about to see in the city.

 Any final advice?

 I’d always advise keeping your plans super flexible.
-Our FLEXI range of hop-on-hop-off bus passes, campervan passes and hostel passes mean that you’re not tied to dates, so you can stop and work somewhere for a month or two, save up some dollar, and then move on to the next place.
+Our FLEXI range of hop-on-hop-off bus passes and hostel passes mean that you’re not tied to dates, so you can stop and work somewhere for a month or two, save up some dollar, and then move on to the next place.
 And remember, you have the services of our Working Holiday Heroes and online jobs board for the full 12 months.

 Find out more about working holiday visas and our Hello Australia starter packs here.
 And if you’ve already done the whole Oz thing, say ‘Hello New Zealand’ and disappear down there instead.